 Measure the neutron fission cross section for 238U from 0.5 MeV to 8 MeV to an accuracy of 5% from 0.5-2 MeV, 3% from 2-5 MeV, and 4% from 8-10 MeV (other details need to be included as requested by the template).

 Measure the neutron fission cross sections of 235U, 238U, and 239Pu from thermal to 100 MeV to 1%.
 The latter request is unreasonable for several reasons.
 It involves more than one target isotope.
-The energy range is so broad that a number of distinct measurement techniques would need to be used, thereby making it unlikely that any individual research team could address the request in its entirety.
+The energy range is so broad that a number of distinct measurement techniques would need to be used.
 Finally, the requested accuracy of 1% is probably unreasonable, especially when applied to such a broad energy range.
-The NEA will be guided by such considerations in selecting requests to include in the List.
-Thus, a requester will have a better chance of having his (or her) request accepted without severe modifications if the initial request is reasonable.
-In the latter case above, the single request should be broken up into several distinct requests corresponding to different isotopes and energy ranges, and more realistic target accuracies should be specified.
+In this example, the request should be broken up into several distinct requests corresponding to different isotopes and energy ranges, and more realistic target accuracies should be specified.

 Requests for improved nuclear data may be submitted by any members of the broad nuclear science community who possess knowledge of the data issue that gives rise to the request, and who can provide the information required to complete the data request submission template.
-It is anticipated that most of the requests received by the NEA will be from the data user community, and that these requests will be associated with specific contemporary nuclear science and technology projects.
-In particular, it is anticipated that most requests that fulfill the requirements for inclusion in the List as high priority requests will come from the user community because of the extensive documentation that must be submitted to justify the need and establish the impact of satisfying a particular request.
+It is anticipated that most of the requests will be from the data user community, and that these requests will be associated with specific contemporary nuclear science and technology projects.
 However, data evaluators are also in a good position to identify data needs and deficiencies because, by its nature, the evaluation process requires detail review of the status of the database for the evaluated physical quantities.
 Most evaluators are familiar with at least a few of the important contemporary nuclear science and technology projects, and thus are qualified to offer reasonable justification for requested data.
 Requests from evaluators are more likely to be considered as general request candidates unless the request can be further substantiated by data user input.
 Requests from data measurers may be considered; however, because of the potential for a conflict of interest, such requests are likely to be referred to data evaluators and potential users for comments prior to seriously considering the request for acceptance into the list.